repeaterjs/repeater/README.md

 ## Rationale

 While [async iterators](https://github.com/tc39/proposal-async-iteration) are available in most modern javascript runtimes, they have yet to achieve widespread usage due to various [pitfalls](https://github.com/tc39/proposal-async-iteration/issues/126) and [gotchas](https://github.com/apollographql/graphql-subscriptions/issues/116).
 What async iterators need is something akin to the `Promise` constructor, which helped developers turn familiar callback-based APIs into promise-based APIs.
-This library implements the `Channel` class, which emulates the simplicity of the `Promise` constructor, and makes it easy to turn *any* callback-based source of data (e.g. `EventTarget`, `Stream`) into an async iterator.
-The `Channel` class drops developers into a [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/) by preventing common mistakes made when crafting async iterators by design.
+This library implements the `Channel` class, which emulates the simplicity of the `Promise` constructor and makes it easy to turn *any* callback-based source of data (e.g. `EventTarget`, `Stream`, `Observable`) into an async iterator.
+The `Channel` class drops developers into a [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/) by preventing common async iterator mistakes by design.

 NOTE: This README assumes some familiarity with recent javascript features, specifically [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), [async/await](https://javascript.info/async-await) and [iterators/generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).